 had really existed.

-Eventually after a lot of study and many years of investigation, he tracked down the lost City of Troy on his own, by treating many of the stories in Homers Iliad as fact... even though they are 4,000 years old.
+Eventually after a lot of study and many years of investigation Heinrich tracked down the lost city of Troy on his own by treating many of the stories in Homers Iliad as fact... even though they were 4,000 years old.

 the greatest discovery in the history of archaeology.. and because